yachub/vmpooler-provider-vsphere/README.md

 Linux or Windows Guest: `vmtoolsd --cmd "info-get guestinfo.hostname"`

 See the [VMware Tools Administration docs](https://docs.vmware.com/en/VMware-Tools/12.1.0/com.vmware.vsphere.vmwaretools.doc/GUID-D026777B-606D-4442-957A-B953C2049659.html) for more information about querying information from the GuestInfo variable.

+## Update the Gemfile Lock

+To update the `Gemfile.lock` run `./update-gemfile-lock`.

+Verify, and update if needed, that the docker tag in the script and GitHub action workflows matches what is used in the [vmpooler-deployment Dockerfile](https://github.com/puppetlabs/vmpooler-deployment/blob/main/docker/Dockerfile).

 ## Releasing